temperlang/temper-demos/README.md

 A repo for demos that present nicely.

+So far, we just have a client/server data validation demo, but the intent is to add other demos as well.

+We've also made demo videos using the code here.
+Maybe we should link to those.

 ## Shell prompts

-This setting in Linux can help for nice bash prompts, by the way:
+When recording demos, a nice shell prompt can help.
+Set this one in the root of the demo, then cd to a different dir for relative path on the prompt:

 ```bash
 unset PROMPT_COMMAND; PS1='\[\033[01;34m\]$(pwd | sed "s@'"$(pwd)"'/\?@@")\$\[\033[00m\] '
 ```

-Set that in the root dir of a demo, then cd to some subdir for relative path on the prompt.